 What will treatment look like?

 The CBT (therapy) sessions are conducted by qualified therapists.
 The treatment consists of 4 weekly sessions (2 hours each), as well as assigned activities in between sessions that offer the opportunity to solidify the knowledge learned in session on your own time.
-The sessions can be arranged at a time that is convenient.
+The sessions can be arranged at a time that is convenient for you.

-The study consists of 5 weekly visit, plus two follow-up assessments 1 week and 1 month after the end of the treatment.
+The study consists of 5 weekly visits, plus two follow-up assessments that occur 1 week and 1 month after the end of the treatment.
 Each study visit will take up to two hours, and will take place in our clinic at Boston University.